top of page

 Cloud-9: A Starless Relic Shedding Light on Dark Matter and Galaxy Formation

-In recent astronomical observations, the Hubble Space Telescope has confirmed the existence of Cloud-9, a compact cloud of neutral hydrogen gas devoid of stars.
+In recent astronomical observations, the Hubble Space Telescope has confirmed the existence of Cloud-9 , a compact cloud of neutral hydrogen gas devoid of stars.
 This object, classified as a Reionization-Limited H I Cloud (RELHIC), represents a type of structure predicted by theories of galaxy formation but rarely observed.
-Located approximately 14 million light-years from Earth near the spiral galaxy Messier 94, Cloud-9 provides evidence for the role of dark matter in the ear
+Located approximately 14 million light-years from Earth near the spiral galaxy Messier 94, Cloud-9 provides evidence for the role of dark matter in the ea

 David Håber